Azure/autorest/docs/extensions/readme.md

 ```

 ## x-ms-enum
-Enum definitions in Swagger indicate that only a particular set of values may be used for a property or parameter.
+Enum definitions in OpenAPI indicate that only a particular set of values may be used for a property or parameter.
 When the property is represented on the wire as a string, it would be a natural choice to represent the property type in C# and Java as an enum.
 However, not all enumeration values should necessarily be represented as strongly typed enums - there are additional considerations, such as how often expected values might change, since adding a new value to a strongly typed enum is a breaking change requiring an updated API version.
-Additionally, there is some metadata that is required to create a useful enum, such as a descriptive name, which is not represented in swagger.
+Additionally, there is some metadata that is required to create a useful enum, such as a descriptive name, which is not represented in vanilla OpenAPI.
 For this reason, enums are not automatically turned into strongly typed enum types - instead they are rendered in the documentation comments for the property or parameter to indicate allowed values.
 To indicate that an enum will rarely change and that C#/Java enum semantics are desired, use the `x-ms-enum` exension.
 Note that depending on the code generation language the behavior of this extension may differ.

 In C# and Java, an enum type is generated and is declared as the type of the related request/response object.
 The enum is serialized as the string expected by the REST API.